 Applying to our program

 Applications are accepted from August 1 (year prior) to March 15 for the one-year residency program.
 We accept one registered occupational therapist (OTR) each year.
 Preference will be given to the OTR with at least one year’s experience in upper limb rehabilitation.
-Residents are required to have proof of current Basic Life Skills (CPR) certification, must be eligible for Minnesota state OT licensure and have Minnesota state-approved PAMs credentialing.
+Residents are required to have proof of current Basic Life Skills (CPR) certification, must be eligible for Minnesota state OT licensure.

 Candidates should submit a one to three page summary statement of goals and objectives for the residency, a current resumé, and three letters of reference, including one from a former employer.

 2450 Riverside Ave, STE R102

 For further information regarding the Hand Therapy Rehabilitation residency, email Virginia O'Brien.